Vaccine Equity & Access in Crisis

 The Global COVID-19 Vaccine Status

 COVID-19, caused by the SARS-CoV-2 virus, continues to be a major threat to health.
-Since the outbreak of the COVID-19 pandemic, there have been over a hundred potential vaccines developed, though only a handful have made it to the final stage of human trials.
+Since the outbreak of the COVID-19 pandemic, there have been over a hundred potential vaccines developed, but only a handful have been approved for use.
 The WHO and other trackers maintain updated lists of vaccines in the pipeline and provide the key data on vaccines which have demonstrated acceptable efficacy and tolerance to date.
 These vaccines vary in their composition from mRNA technologies to inactivated viruses to viral vectors, and include Pfizer-BioNTech, Moderna, Oxford University-Astrazeneca, Sinova, Sputnik V, Johnson & Johnson, and others.

 Given this rapid development and production of vaccines, the planning for their purchase and delivery has been quite rapid.
 In April 2020, the WHO urged a global collaboration for COVID-19 diagnostics, therapeutics, and vaccines, as there were no platforms that ensured this collaboration of member states.
 In response, a mixed public-private-sector response came in the form of the Access to COVID-19 Tools Accelerator, or ACT Accelerator, which is a global collaboration to accelerate development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
 The key vaccines pillar of the ACT Accelerator became COVAX, co-led by Gavi, the Coalition for Epidemic Preparedness Innovations (CEPI), and the WHO.
 COVAX acts as a platform to support the development and manufacturing of a range of COVID-19 vaccine candidates, and negotiate their pricing.
 All participating countries will have equal access to these vaccines once they are developed, working to ensure that no country, regardless of income level, is left behind in vaccine coverage.
 These points are laid out in the Gavi COVAX Advance Market Commitment (AMC), which supports access and delivery of timely vaccines to the 92 low-to-middle-income (LMIC) countries, and the humanitarian buffer plan, where a buffer of up to 5% of the total number of available COVAX doses will be set aside as a backstop to use if national vaccination campaigns processes fail to reach certain populations – like refugees, asylum seekers, and frontline workers.

-As of early February, over 190 countries have either entered an agreement with or committed to joining COVAX.
+Over 190 countries have either entered an agreement with or committed to joining COVAX.
 While COVAX is facing major funding shortfalls, it aims to deliver 2 billion vaccines in 2021, including at least 1.3 billion doses to the 92 LMICs.
 A country-by-country COVAX distribution forecast was released on February 3, showing an aim to provide participating countries with doses in proportion to their population size, reaching approximately 3.3% of each country’s population.
-Deliveries of these vaccines are supposed to begin in late February.
+Deliveries of these vaccines began in late February, but have been delayed across several regions.
+The ongoing COVID-19 crisis in India, a major vaccine manufacturer, will likely impact COVAX supplies and further disrupt vaccination efforts.

 Refugees, asylum seekers, undocumented migrants, and stateless people face even more barriers to access vaccines.
 Across at least 103 countries, forcibly displaced people have faced the effects of COVID-19.
 However, less than 57% of countries developing national vaccination strategies have considered refugees in their vaccination planning.
 On February 3, the UNHCR and Gavi signed an agreement with the goal of ensuring refugees and forcibly displaced persons can access vaccines on par with nationals, but there is still much advocacy needed from the UN at the country-level to push for refugees and other vulnerable populations to be included in responses.